Categories

 Active Brake Assist2

-If the system detects that the driver has not steered the vehicle for a considerable period of time or has removed their hands from the steering wheel, display 1 appears on the instrument display.
+If the system detects that the driver has not steered the vehicle for a considerable period or has removed their hands from the steering wheel, display 1 appears on the instrument display.
 If the driver still does not actively steer the vehicle or provides no confirmation to the system, a warning tone sounds repeatedly in addition to the visual warning message.
 If the driver still does not respond to the warning, the Beginning Emergency Stop message appears on the instrument display.
 If the driver still does not respond, Active Distance Assist DISTRONIC reduces the vehicle’s speed.
 The vehicle is slowed down to a standstill in stages.

 Depending on the country, at speeds below